huntforhomesaz/cleanout2closing-site/content/pages/home.md

 ## Who I help

-Cleanout2Closing is built for people who need more than â€œjust list the house.â€
+Cleanout2Closing is built for people who need more than "just list the house."

 I most often help: